Learn how to import multiple invoices to QuickBooks Online in one go.

 Note: QuickBooks populates with a generic item called "sales" for missing products and services.

 - Select the date format you used, like D/M/YYYY.

 - Select Exclusive or Inclusive as your VAT option.

 - Select Next.

 Step 5: Import invoices

-After you map the fields, review the summary of your import.
+After you've mapped the fields, review the summary of your import.
 If everything looks good, select Start import.

 Once you’re done:

-- Select OK if all your invoices are imported.
+- Select OK if all your invoices have imported successfully.

 - If some invoices fail to import, note why, then select Done.